penk/MainboardTerminal/README.md

 ### 3D Printed Parts

-Everything is (loosely) held together with 5x2mm magnets in my build (again, for purely aesthetic reason).
-You might want to add holes for screws & other cutout to utilize those USB4 ports.
+Everything is (loosely) held together by 5x2mm magnets in my build (again, for purely aesthetic reasons).
+You might want to add holes for screws & other cutouts to utilize those USB4 ports.

 | ![](images/mainboard-terminal-rendering-1.png) | ![](images/mainboard-terminal-rendering-2.png)|
 |-----------------------------|-----------------------------|